shah-in-boots/abcd/readme.md

 Pipeline for feature extraction:

 1. Convert ECG full disclosure data into XML (can be done through MUSE)
-2. Subsequently convert XML format to WFDB format for signal analysis and annotation
+1. Subsequently convert XML format to WFDB format for signal analysis and annotation
-3. QRS annotation files can be created
+1. QRS annotation files can be created
+1. Identification of rhythm using human-labeling + machine learning
-4. Segmentation can be performed if in sinus rhythm (may or may not be accurate)
+1. Segmentation can be performed if in sinus rhythm (may or may not be accurate) using PhysioNet toolbox

+Specific parameters
-5. Can generate GEH data from 12-lead ECG with orthogonal points
+1. Can generate GEH data from 12-lead ECG with orthogonal points
-6. Generate HRV indices off of 10-second ECG lead
+1. Generate HRV indices off of 10-second ECG lead
-7. Generate short-PRD values (periodic repolarization dynamics) from 10-second strip
+1. Generate short-PRD values (periodic repolarization dynamics) from 10-second strip
-8. Generate median beats
+1. Generate median beats

 These will rely primarily on WFDB-based scripts, utilizing the XML files from MUSE which are converted to DAT and HEA files and other annotation files.

 ### Conversion of XML to WFDB

-setup-xml2wfdb.R
-check-xml2wfdb.R
 convert-xml2wfdb.R

 ### Identification of ECG diagnoses